CircleLinkHealth/nova-import-card/readme.md

 ## How to set everything up

+First clone the repository:
 	- git clone https://michalisantoniou@bitbucket.org/michalisantoniou/locations-laravel.git

+Then get the project's dependencies by running this on the command line, in the project's root directory:
 	- composer update

-	- create a database
+Create a MySQL database to use with the project.

-	- Setup a .env file off of the .env.example
+Create a .env file in the project's root directory, using the .env.example file as a template.

+Run these on the command line:
+	Generate an app key for encryption
 	- php artisan key:generate

+	Create DB tables
 	- php artisan:migrate